 - Memory problems

 When someone is withdrawing from benzodiazepines like Valium or Librium, he or she is likely to experience rebound anxiety and insomnia, especially if they were being prescribed benzodiazepines to treat these symptoms as they were associated with a mental health issue.
-The rebound effect can last anywhere from 2-3 days, and it can be one of the hardest periods of one’s withdrawal, but with the help from a benzodiazepine detox center in Paducah Kentucky this phase can be managed and well handled.
+The rebound effect can last anywhere from 2-3 days, and it can be one of the hardest periods of one’s withdrawal, but with the help from our benzodiazepine detox center in Paducah, this phase can be managed and well handled.

 Benzodiazepine Withdrawal Timeline